Loganaan/personal-website/README.md

-My personal website detailing my career experience and means to reach out to me!
+My personal website detailing my career experience and ways to reach out to me!